Frequently Asked Questions

 Inspection

 Home inspection reports are not public records.
-It is shared between the inspector and the one paying for the inspection (usually the buyer) to ensure privacy.
+A report is shared between the inspector and the one paying for the inspection (usually the buyer) to ensure privacy.
 However, the buyer can decide to share the inspection report with their realtor or other parties.

 GreenWorks is open 365 days a year because we are inclusive of all cultures and religions.
 Therefore, team members are available to work outside of their respective holidays.